Everbank Worldcurrency CD

 Many banks in countries outside the U.S. are offering more attractive current interest rates than banks in the U.S. Investing in a global certificate of deposit (CD) can help you increase income and diversify your portfolio, and the higher yields are certainly tempting to investors seeking the best CD rates.

 However, depositing money with a bank outside the U.S. carries risk.
-A very large consideration is that no Federal Deposit Insurance Corporation (FDIC) insurance applies on a deposit made with a bank outside of the United States.
+A very large consideration is that no Federal Deposit Insurance Corporation (FDIC) insurance applies to a deposit made with a bank outside of the United States.
 In addition, currency fluctuation risk exists when converting foreign funds back to U.S. dollars.

 However, there are ways you can still diversify your savings into global currencies without dropping FDIC insurance.
-Large global banks like HSBC Bank that do business in the U.S. offer online savings accounts, CDs and money market accounts that are denominated in foreign currencies.
+Large global banks like HSBC Bank that do business in the U.S. offer online savings accounts, CDs, and money market accounts that are denominated in foreign currencies.
 Customers of these banks can convert between different currencies online if they meet residency requirements.

 Investment return when converting back to US dollars